 - If you have replied within the deadline, but our assessment is that the application still cannot be approved, the examiner will send you another written opinion explaining what must be amended to enable the application to be approved or why it cannot be approved and will be rejected.

-Accelerated processing of patent applications
+Expedited processing of patent applications

 Approval of the application

 If the patent is approved, you will be notified accordingly.
 It normally takes 1-2 years from when you receive the first assessment of patentability until the application may be approved.
 When the application is approved, we will invoice you a notification fee.
 You must pay this within two months.
 When the fee has been paid, we announce that a patent has been granted in the Norwegian Official Patent Gazette.
 We will send you a patent letter, and the patent will be registered in our patent register.